Divide-By-0/mac-dev-setup/README.md

 Things I setup on my Mac laptop -- it should work on Ubuntu as well.
 Insipred by https://github.com/utkuufuk/ubuntu-on-steroids. </br>
 If you want the vim-specific version, try https://github.com/Divide-By-0/dotfiles.

+# Chrome Flags

-# Enable these flags to name windows, fill PDF forms, and save passwords with two phase login
+Enable these flags to name windows, fill PDF forms, and save passwords with two phase login

 chrome://flags/#window-naming </br>
 chrome://flags/#pdf-form-save </br>
 chrome://flags/#username-first-flow